 We browsed the cancellation policies of several popular services to get instructions on how to cancel their free trials.
 In every case, make sure you complete all the steps to confirm your cancellation.
 Lots of companies send email confirmations.

 These guidelines are based on canceling directly through each service.
 Canceling a trial you acquired through a third party — for example, a free HBO trial you signed up for through your cable provider — may require different steps.

 1. How to Cancel an Adobe Free Trial

 Here are the steps to cancel a free trial of Adobe.

-Go to www.adobe.com and log into your account.
+- Go to https://account.adobe.com/plans and log into your account.

 2. How to Cancel an Amazon Prime Free Trial